island-is/island.is/apps/air-discount-scheme/README.md

 ## API

-The API is used by airlines to verify the discount code validity and get basic booking info about the user.

-The airlines that have access to this api are `Icelandair`, `Ernir` and `Norlandair`.
-Historically some flights were booked for `Norlandair` through `Icelandair`, those flights are marked with the `Icelandair` airline but have a cooperation field with `Norlandair`.
+The API allows airlines to verify discount code validity and access basic user booking info.
+Authorized airlines: `Icelandair`, `Ernir`, and `Norlandair`.
+Flights historically booked through `Icelandair` for `Norlandair` are marked with `Icelandair` but have a cooperation field with `Norlandair`.

 [Swagger API](https://loftbru.dev01.devland.is/api/swagger)